There are three components to the curriculum designed to prepare participants for the certification exam.

 Attendance for one year at Health meets Food: The Culinary Medicine Conference is included in the CCMS tuition.

-The 2021 Health meets Food: The Culinary Medicine Conference will be held in via Zoom from June 4 to 6.
+The 2022 Health meets Food: The Culinary Medicine Conference will be held in Orlando, Florida and via Zoom from June 9 to 12.

 3. Required Readings